Physical history of the United States Declaration of Independence: List of extant Dunlap broadsides

+July 1776 Exeter Broadside

+Shortly after the Dunlap Broadsides were printed on the night of 4 July, Hancock had the broadside copies distributed to the colonies by horseback over the course of three weeks, whereupon the text of the Declaration was distributed state by state, newspaper by newspaper.

+In Exeter, New Hampshire, printmaker Robert Luist Fowle, a Loyalist, and editor of the New Hampshire Gazette, printed the text both on the newspaper and as a separate broadside on 16 July 1776.
+Though a stark contrast to his ideology, Fowle ran forward with the print to accommodate to the local residents.

+Much like the Dunlap Broadside, the Exeter print consisted of two columns, amongst the seven of thirteen broadside designs to utilize this format, though it utilized italic font rather than the Dunlap's standard.

+In addition, the first printing of the printing misspelled John Hancock and Charles Thomson's names as "Hacock" and "Thompson".
+His second printing corrected Hancock's name but not Thomson.

+Ten specimens of the Exeter Broadside are known to have survived, and reside in the American Antiquarian Society and the Library of Congress.
+In 22 April 2021, a copy of the second edition, known as the Goodspeed-Streeter-Sang print sold for 930000 USD at Christie's, and subsequently appeared on Sotheby's on 24 January 2025, selling for $2.4 million.

 Goddard broadside

 In January 1777, Congress commissioned Mary Katherine Goddard to print a new broadside that, unlike the Dunlap broadside, lists the signers of the Declaration.
 With the publication of the Goddard broadside, the public learned for the first time who had signed the Declaration.
 One of the eventual signers of the Declaration, Thomas McKean, is not listed on the Goddard broadside, suggesting that he had not yet added his name to the signed document at that time.

 In 1949, nine Goddard broadsides were known to still exist.
 The reported locations of those copies at that time were these: